|►||Academic Services Home|

 The Jackson School Convocation will be held Thursday, June 12th at 7:00 pm at the HUB Ballroom.

 *This event is entirely separate from the UW Commencement ceremony, to be held on Saturday, June 14, at Husky Stadium.
 For information on UW Commencement, go to the website at: http://www.washington.edu/graduation.

 Undergraduate and graduate students who completed their degrees in Autumn 2013 or Winter 2014, or who applied to graduate in Spring or Summer 2014, are eligible to participate in the ceremony.

 Eligible undergraduate and graduate Jackson School students may register for convocation online at http://jsis.washington.edu/advise/stuserve_b.shtml no later than May 28, 2014.

 Convocation begins promptly at 7:00 p.m.
 Graduating students should arrive early for check-in and must be in their seats by 6:45 p.m.

 Student and Guest seating sections will be clearly marked with signs.
 Students will be seated together in the front rows.
 Guests are free to sit in any “Guest” section.

 A name card will be prepared for you.
-Be sure to pick it up when you enter the Center.
+Be sure to pick it up when you enter the HUB ballroom.

 If you register online for Convocation, we assume that you plan to attend.
-If you must cancel, please contact the Student Services (543-6001 or email@example.com) as soon as possible, but no later than 12:00 pm on the day of Convocation.
+If you must cancel, please contact Academic Services (543-6001 or email@example.com) as soon as possible, but no later than 12:00 pm on the day of Convocation.